jtheardw/mantissa/README.md

 ### NNUE

 - Amanj was incredibly helpful in getting me started with NNUE.  `tissa-trainer`, which is the program I wrote to be able to train Mantissa nets, is basically a port of `zahak-trainer` to rust with some slight modifications.
 He also helped explain a lot of the resources and information needed to understand the process.
+- Kade Phillips for net visualization code and the NNUE-derived piece value display

 ### Other

-- Kade Phillips for his work on Mantissa's logos and for the net visualization code.
+- Kade Phillips for his work on Mantissa's logos.